digitallabor-berlin/eudiw-sca/openbanking-r2s.md

 - **Decentralized Identifier**: An identifier with its core ability being enabling Clients to obtain key material and other metadata by reference, defined in DID Core [^did].

-## Disclaimer
-In order to make the process and the examples clearer, this document makes some opinionated choices regarding formats, schemas, identifiers etc. which might differ in a complex real world scenario.

 ## Flow

 Brief description of a payment initation flow using a payment initiation service (PIS) described in XS2A section 5[^xs2a].
 Note: Besides payment initiation, the flow can also be used to authorize other kind of transaction like logging into online banking e.g..

 ### Onboarding

 Prior to using a wallet as a mean for SCA, it requires an onboarding to exchange a cryptographic key-set between the ASPSP and a customer wallet.
-The exchange is done by the ASPSP issuing a payment credential using OpenID4VCi [^openid4vci].
+The exchange is done by the ASPSP issuing a payment credential using OpenID4VCI [^openid4vci].
+The private key will be created exclusivly for the presentation of the payment credential as also required by the European Commisions Architecture Reference Framework[^arf] stating that *"for each attestation, the EUDI Wallet Instance has access to an attestation private key, which is stored in the WSCD in (or connected to) the User’s device"*.
+The private key provides one of the authentication factors (possesion) for SCA.
+The access to the private always needs to be protected by the wallet using a second factor being either a PIN (knowledge) or biometrics (inherence).

 #### Payment Credential